 CEPA’s objectives are to concentrate on public awareness and education on Bay issues and encourage public activism and involvement in both legislation and enforcement of environmental policy.
-CEPA publishes a newsletter three times a year and holds an annual public meeting.
+CEPA publishes a newsletter in conjunction with another environmental organization, GAN (See “Partners” below), several times a year.
 CEPA also provides educational information and awareness materials.

 Since 1970, CEPA has been involved with many Bay issues, such as nuclear power, the depletion of our aquifers, farm preservation, and ground water contamination.
 CEPA has worked with a number of government and academic institutions, as well as other environmental organizations.
 Here are some of our key accomplishments:

 - AQUIFERS – Maryland’s aquifers have been continuously depleted over a period of at least 30 years, and no government agency is actively managing the use of our water resources.
 The aquifers cover more than one county, and sometimes more than one state, but there is no coordination between the jurisdictions.
 In 2001, CEPA drafted a proposal to establish a statewide Water Resources Commission to study the depletion of the aquifers and to make recommendations regarding the management of our water resources.
 As a result, the Water Resources Committee was appointed by the Governor and is pursuing these issues.